rohanshakya1316/JavaScript-Mini-Projects/README.md

 22. Random Emoji Generator --> Genrating Random Emoji using API call and manually using objects.

 23. Random Color Generator --> Generates Random Color using `random` module.

+24. Q & A Section --> Accordion like components for questions and answers.